NEW RELEASE: Liberation Music.! For Boring People

 David Eggers’ controversial 2016 election playlist, “30 days, 30 songs”, featured a St. James song, “Makin It Great Again!” alongside REM, Jim James, Death Cab For Cutie and more.
 Solidifying his subversive political voice, these kinds of notices began putting St. James at the forefront of the Bay Area music scene as plays all over the state began to pile up.

 Born out of time visiting and creating in Los Angeles, The Big Ole Veronica Apology Record released in 2017, is a commentary on flat mass culture, American indifference, and a self expressed “millennial malaise”.
 Despite it’s subversive undertones, “The Apology Record” is an upbeat collection of songs the Bay Bridged refers to as “lyrically charged folk-pop […] with gorgeous harmonies, indelible hooks and an infectious high energy.”

 Andrew St. James currently lives in San Francisco, where he continues working with long time producer Jim Greer, a relationship that led to a recent songwriting collaboration with popular Bay Area band Geographer.
-The song, entitled “Jaguar” will be released as a bonus track on a split 7″ vinyl with Geographer out on Tricycle Records on July 20th, 2018.
+The song, entitled “Jaguar” was released as a bonus track on a split 7″ vinyl with Geographer released on Tricycle Records on July 20th, 2018.
 The vinyl will also feature St. James song “Laura”, previously released on The Big Ole Veronica Apology Record.

 “Laura” recording credits:

 Andrew St. James: arp odyssey, electric guitar, acoustic guitar, sequential prelude, moog cordovox, glockenspiel, vocals, and percussion

 Jim Greer: drum programming, linn drum, roland jx3p